 The European Academy on Youth Work is a new initiative jointly organised by the National Agencies for Erasmus+, youth field, and the European Solidarity Corps and SALTO-YOUTH Resource Centres.
 National Agencies that are currently partners in the EAYW include Austria, Belgium (FL), Finland, Germany, Italy, Lithuania, Portugal, Slovenia, Sweden and The Netherlands.
 The first edition of the EAYW took place in Slovenia from 21 – 24 May 2019.
 The second edition is planned for the first half of November 2021.

 The EAYW aims to support innovation in youth work and youth work policy and to promote the development of quality youth work.
 It contributes to creating further a common ground on youth work and youth work policy in Europe.
 In this respect, it works on the demands of The Second European Youth Work Convention to further develop the concepts and practice of youth work, to find strategies to work on the current and emerging challenges faced by young people and to renew its practice and strategies according to the changes and trends in society and politics.

-To this end, the EAYW offers a regular platform for reflection on hot European topics with relevance to the youth field, on recent or current developments and future trends.
+To this end, the EAYW wants to offer a regular platform for reflection on hot European topics with relevance to the youth field, on recent or current developments and future trends.
 It is a place for exchange and knowledge gathering on creative, transformative and innovative youth work practices, its tools and instruments, and for dissemination and exploitation of results of studies and research as well as youth work policies.
 Furthermore, it links to political frameworks and developments with an impact on youth work, and it offers space for discussion and exchange on related political strategies, decisions and developments.
 In this way, the EAYW also encourages cooperation among actors in the youth work field to further support innovation.

 The EAYW is placed in the triangle: